 It turns out that most financial companies are not that good at financial services marketing.
 Not only are they not aware of the latest fintech marketing trends, such as financial apps and influencer marketing, but they often don’t even measure ROI at all.

 Fortunately, there are full-cycle digital marketing agencies like ComboApp, which provides marketing services to financial institutions.
 ComboApp has a proven track record of helping financial companies develop and market mobile banking solutions that increase online transactions, encourage loyalty, and enable a better user experience, making it a great partner for those financial companies that would rather avoid making rookie mistakes and instantly outpace their competition.

 Financial Services Marketing Trends 2020

 Digital marketing for financial services is always evolving.
 In 2020, companies are expected to focus even more on customer-centric fintech marketing initiatives while leveraging cutting-edge technologies.
-Here are three trends that will influence digital marketing for financial services the most.
+Here are seven trends that will influence digital marketing for financial services the most.